alexandropinto/datasciencecoursera-3/CodeBook.md

     * a lower case character followed by an UPPER CASE character -> insert a space between them and re-ran the last rule twice to ensure "BodyBodyGuru" was separated twice

-7. return a second, independent tidy data set with the average of each variable for each activity by each subject
+**OUTPUT** return a second, independent tidy data set with the average of each variable for each activity by each subject

 SAMPLE OUTPUT